 The exact causes of vitiligo in children are not known.
 This chronic condition causes loss of skin pigment (melanin), resulting in white patches in the skin.
 Hair and oral cavity may also have discoloration.
 These long-lasting patches can cause psychosocial issues in some children, especially teenagers.
 Adequate awareness and support from parents are essential to overcome low-self esteem issues (1).

-Vitiligo is not a contagious disease, which does not spread from one person to another.
+A joint research conducted by scientists from the United States and France demonstrated that around 1.52% of children and 2.16% of teenagers in the US had vitiligo.
+However, vitiligo is not contagious and it does not spread from one person to another.
 The condition does not affect children’s intelligence and other skills and abilities.
 Read on to learn more about the causes, types, and ways to manage vitiligo in kids.

 What Causes Vitiligo In Children?